 - train 4-5 times a week and completely rest on the others.
 Another alternative over the resting days is to jump rope, do sprints and maybe even jog for long distances

 - use some rubber and elastic bands to help you do some harder variations if needed.
 My Beginner Calisthenics eBook can help you out.

 - Strength is a skill.
 The more often you train, the better you get.
 Workout the same muscle groups at least 2 times a week.
 This helps you build muscle too

 - Do not be afraid to push yourself for higher sets and reps.
-You can’t become real strong and have an awesome physique the other way around.
+You can’t become really strong and have an awesome physique the other way around.
 Lie to yourself as much as you want to, but hard work always pays off

 - Forget about 3-5 minutes of rest time between sets.
 You need to rest at maximum of 2 minutes if you want to gain endurance and muscles

 - My method is a mixture between Convict Conditioning, C-Mass maybe and definitely my own ones.
 I like doing all types of workouts for better results, especially the beast mode routines